Carnival Liberty Review, Day 2: The Perfect Sea Day

 What’s impressive to me is when they manage to do this and then, despite having worked their butts off, put on a little song-and-dance performance for us.

-We had about 90 minutes to kill between when dinner ended and when the Playlist Productions show, Flick, was set to start.
+We had about 90 minutes to kill between when dinner ended and the Playlist Productions show, Flick, was set to start.
 We headed to the Fun Shops so I could get my must-have souvenir (a ship model), then went back to the Alchemy Bar for another drink.

 The Venetian Theater has entrances on decks three, four, and five.
 We used the entrance on deck four for tonight’s show, meaning we weren’t on the floor, but we also weren’t in the nosebleed seats.